Growing with Canvas

 The Higher Ed Rubric is intended for use with courses that are delivered fully online or have a significant online component (hybrid and blended courses).
 Course Designers use the Rubric to aid in the creation of courses designed to meet Standards from the outset.
 The Rubric is also used to assess the level to which a course meets Standards and highlight areas for improvement.
 A score of 85% (with Essential Standards being met) qualifies a course to receive a QM Certification for quality course design.

-Learn more about Quality Matters on the QM website.
+Learn more about Quality Matters on the QM website or see the following QM overviews:

 Each Peer Reviewer can review up to five courses in the 2.5 month cycle per semester, one in each pay period.
 If a review assignment is not completed by the end of a period, it will automatically become the assignment for the following period.